hpreston/mod_cisco_devnet/slides/slide15.md

-## Summary: Developer Support
+## Summary: DevNet Sandbox

-* Developer support can help clarify documentation or work around bugs in the platform.
-* DevNet Communities is the community-based support platform
-* Developers and Partners can also purchase support tickets.
+* Reservation-based or shared environments for trying out your code
+* Linked up with DevNet Learning Labs in most cases